vyshnavi-adusumelli/FinBot/README.md

 1. Make sure you have a transaction history.
 2. Enter the `/sendEmail` command.
+3. Type the intended email address
-3. You will get an email with the history file as attachment
+4. You will get an email with the history file as attachment

 # :grey_question: Documentation